 After support with us, we see lifelong friendships develop and the change in mood and outlook on life is incredibly rewarding.
 To see someone really struggling and witnessing them turn it all around and knowing you helped with that, there is nothing better.

-We are almost most proud when service users no longer need us anymore.
+We are most proud when service users no longer need us anymore.
 They have built their connections and learnt the social skills and have matured into confident and amazing friends and have their social needs met outside of our support.